MD1968/e-scooters/README.md

 I received an email confirming my purchase.

+Adding A Product:

+Whilst login as an Admin user I was able to see the option to add a new product.
+I followed the link and the form appeared as planned.
+I tried to add a product without an image.
+The form was tested and worked correctly.
+I was able to add the product as planned.

+However whilst trying to add a product with an image I received a 500 error.
+After a lot of error checking assistance from the tutor team, I managed to resolve the issue.
+This was resolved by removing the users key from the AWS bin and creating a new version.
+I then update the settings in my env file and Heroku.
+Ran a new deployment and the issue was resolved.
+I am now able to correctly add a product with an image.

+Deleting A Product:

+Whilst login as an Admin user I was able to see the option to delete a product.
+I followed the link and the product was deleted correctly.

+Amending A product:

+Whilst login as an Admin user I was able to see the option to amend a product.
+I followed the link and the form appeared as planned.
+The process for completing the form as cecked and I was able to amend the product correctly.

 ### OTHER CHECKS:

 The profile section has also been checked and is working as planned.